spear-lab/HPDN-Assignments/README.md

         git vim python3-venv python3-pip
     ```

+> If you are using Macbook with ARM processor, you may run into problems.
+The issue and possible fix is documented [here](https://github.com/spear-lab/HPDN-Assignments/issues/2#issue-3648485814).

 ## Mininet and P4

 1. We will now install P4, which is required for the second assignment.